Starting a resume is as simple as smiling into the mirror, but almost as hard as smiling every day.

 1) Quickly articulates your value

-To convince your recruiter to hire you in 5 lines, what would you pitch?
-This is the purpose of your executive summary.
-Recruiters usually read the 3-5 sentences to know if you’re qualified enough before spending time on your resume.
+To convince your recruiter to hire you in 5 lines, you need to think what would you write as this is the aim of an executive summary.
+Recruiters usually read the three to five sentences to know if you’re eligible for the job before spending time on your resume.

 The summary statement basically acts as a short yet powerful description of your skills and achievements spanning 4-5 sentences.
 Your summary is personalized to the important aspects of your profile.

-List the most important information that demonstrate how you are uniquely qualified for the job.
-The objective of the resume summary is to make the recruiters want to read more about you.
+Write the most valuable information that highlights how you stand apart from the other eligble applicants.
+The objective of the resume summary is to make the recruiters want to read your resume further.

 The following example briefs you on how to make a resume summary which involves a cohesive structure of all skills.
 For more examples you can check out the